 This is an online course you will need your own copy of the course text-book (see below) and a computer or tablet with a webcam, microphone and reliable internet connection to take this class.
-We use ZOOM to share messages, documents, audio and video files and for you to submit any homework tasks.
-We use GOOGLE MEETS for live classes via webcam.
+We use Google Classroom to share messages, documents, audio and video files and for you to submit any homework tasks.
+We use Zoom for live classes via webcam.

 Your tutor will use a variety of techniques: